Sixth Grade Curriculum Overview

 - Why do authors make certain choices, and how can I apply those authorial choices to my own writing?

-Through these explorations, sixth graders develop annotation strategies, develop thesis statements, and write in a multitude of genres.
+Through these explorations, 6th graders develop annotation strategies, develop thesis statements, and write in a multitude of genres.

-- Analyze text, cite textual evidence, determine an author's point of view, bias, or purpose in a text, identify and use literary elements with understanding
+- Analyze text, cite textual evidence, determine an author's point of view, bias, or purpose in a text

 - Engage in a meaningful revision process to strengthen a first draft into a polished final draft

 - City of Ember

 - The Diary of a Young Girl (or, The Diary of Anne Frank)

 The focus of 6th grade math is building the foundation necessary for success in the study of algebra.
 Students learn pre-algebra with a special emphasis on the representation of the number system: decimals, fractions, whole numbers and percentages.
 As students learn about the number system, they will learn to represent the numbers on the number line.
 Sixth graders will learn to represent ratios in multiple ways and model them as verbal descriptions, equations, tables and graphs.
 They will also learn to model real‐world situations using ratios, rates and percentages in order to solve problems.

 Students will also learn how to write algebraic expressions to represent situations in the world around them.
 They work on deriving formulas for areas of triangles, parallelograms, trapezoids, and regular polygons.
 Students use the formulas to find areas, surface area, and volume and, given an area or volume, identify unknown dimensions.